Understanding and Decreasing Lymphedema Risk

-- Breast cancer risk areas: the breast, underarm, arm, and hand on the side of surgery and/or radiation.
+- Breast cancer: The breast, underarm, arm, and hand on the side of surgery and/or radiation.

-- Head and neck cancer risk areas: face, chin, and neck.
+- Head and neck cancer: Face, chin, and neck.

-- In melanoma, the at-risk areas after groin lymph node dissection are the abdomen, buttocks, genitals, leg, and foot on the side of surgery.
+- Melanoma (after groin lymph node dissection): The abdomen, buttocks, genitals, leg, and foot on the side of surgery.

 - If lymph nodes were removed from the underarm (axillary) area, the risk is to the chest wall, arm, and hand on the side of surgery.